 So our understanding of what underlies illness deepens every week, every month, every year.

 Research in the areas of testing and analysis of test results is also growing at a rapid rate.
 Compared to when I completed my degree, we have some wonderful testing options to better understand your biochemistry and how your body is working (or not) and we have greater understanding of the significance of test results for optimal wellness and not just sickness.

 New nutrients (and new foods), new herbal remedies and treatments are becoming available in Australia every year.
 Some of them are fabulous and others might be more built on marketing hype than genuine benefits.

 So with all these ever changing health developments, ask your naturopath how they keep up to date.
 I spend an inordinate amount of time attending courses and conferences (just ask my partner!) and reading journals so I can better understand why you are unwell and the best way to help you.

 What can you, as a naturopath, offer that a doctor may not?

 One of the biggest things we can offer is TIME.
 Time to listen to you, time to delve, time to find out what you want to achieve, time to put the pieces together and look at you as a whole and unique person who is more than your symptoms.
-I set aside 90 minutes for our first consultation and sometimes an hour or more for subsequent sessions.
+I set aside 90 minutes for our first consultation and often an hour for subsequent sessions.
 I never want you to feel you are being rushed or haven’t had a chance to tell me all the things that are on your mind.
 By allowing that time, I also avoid having a waiting room full of people so you don’t have to feel guilty about taking your time.